d-miller/d-miller.github.io/index.md

 # Academic and Research History

 My passion for STEM education research started as a physics major at Harvey Mudd College, wanting to better understand how students learn scientific concepts and come to identify as scientists.
 I worked with cognitive psychologist [Diane Halpern](https://dianehalpern.com/) for my thesis project on using spatial training to improve [long-term outcomes]({{ site.baseurl }}/assets/MillerHalpern2013.pdf) for STEM undergraduates.
-In my current work, I continue to use the robust mathematical and computer programming background that I first developed as a physics undergraduate.
+In my current work, I continue to use the robust mathematical and computer programming background that I first developed as an undergraduate.
 (See [this essay](https://www.insidehighered.com/views/2015/03/03/essay-calls-ending-leaky-pipeline-metaphor-when-discussing-women-science) for more.)

 <img class="representative_pub" style="margin-top: 10px;" src="{{ site.baseurl}}/images/myjourney.png" />